Are you an adviser? Go to Unbiased Pro

 There are many reasons why where you live brings you joy, although it can be hard to define.

-The online real estate property portal asked 26,000 people who live in towns, cities, and villages across the UK how they feel about their local area based on the 13 happiness factors below.
+The online real estate property portal asked thousands of people who live in over 200 locations across the UK how they feel about their local area based on many factors.

 Where are the 10 happiest places to live in the UK?